One of the most important features of Hong Kong's legal system is trial by jury, i.e. trial in court by fellow

 The Courts are adjourned when tropical cyclone signal No.8 or above, or a black rainstorm warning signal is issued.

-Since an adjournment may affect your attendance as a juror, you should therefore listen to announcements on
+Since an adjournment may affect your attendance as a juror, you should therefore pay attention to announcements on

 the radio and television regarding adjournments and arrangements for re-opening of the Courts.
 For enquiries,